 - Give us a better understanding of seahorses in general

-NUTRITIONAL TECHNIQUES CARRIED OUT HERE AT THE SEAHORSE TRUST
+NUTRITIONAL RESEARCH CARRIED OUT BY THE SEAHORSE TRUST AND ITS PARTNERS

-We have through the course of our work developed several nutritional techniques for the rearing of seahorses but there is still an immense amount of work to do,until we achieve our aim of a minimal survival rate of 80% of every brood born.
+We have through the course of our work developed several nutritional techniques for the rearing of seahorses.
+There is still an immense amount of work to do,until we achieve our aim of a minimal survival rate of 80% of every brood.